jacobkoziej/cu-summer-stem-embedded-systems/src/bug-hall-of-fame/static-initialization.md

 ```

 This output can be hard to interpret if you've never read or written assembly before, but I'd like to draw your attention to one thing: the difference in function body length for the `static` case.
-Again, for the seasoned C programmer, this hint might be a dead giveaway; however, let us probe a bit further.
+Again, for the seasoned C++ programmer, this hint might be a dead giveaway; however, let us probe a bit further.

 Let's take a closer look at the following block in [`static.s`]: